Community Health Literacies | Science, Technology, and Medicine | Platform and Internet Studies

 Outside of my academic and professional work, I think a lot about bringing the university beyond the walls of the campus into local community.
 As an officer and now president of the Michigan Indígena / Chicanx Community Alliance, I have worked to bring together my university's mission to the very real need for culturally relevant programming and activism, working closely with Casa de Rosado, a Lansing-based Latinx art gallery and community space.
 I also take this approach as a founding member of and organizer in Queering Medicine, a grassroots coalition comprising MSU students and community organizers working to improve queer health in the Lansing, MI, area.

 When I'm not doing any of the above things, you might find me at the gym, on a trail somewhere (though, as a South Texan, the cold in Michigan gets me down), reading some choice queer and/or science-fiction literature, or playing/streaming video games.
-If you’d like to learn more about my dissertation and my research, collaborate on a project, or just connect, feel free to email or reach out to me on any social media below.
+If you’d like to learn more about my dissertation and my research, collaborate on a project, or just connect, feel free to email or reach out to me on any of my social media.
 Unless it’s LinkedIn, you weirdo … unless you want to hire me, you awesome person!